AEllisNOLA/Expensify_App-Complete_React_Developer_Course/NOTES.md

 ## 10.97 - Sorting with Redux
 - You can use sort() method, but for complex items like objects, you need to create a compare function as an argument.

+## 11.98 - Connecting React and Redux
+- Connected Components are React Components that are connected to the redux store.
+This allows components to fetch data off the redux store for rendering, and re-rendering when that data in the store changes.
+It also allows redux actions to be dispatched directly from React Components.

+## 11.99 - Organizing Redux
+-